 John J. Chin

 I am an assistant teaching professor in the Institute for Politics and Strategy at Carnegie Mellon University (CMU), where I previously served as research coordinator and post-doctoral fellow.
-In AY 2020-2021, I am also a non-resident post-doctoral fellow with the International Center for Nonviolent Conflict.
+In AY 2020-21, I was a non-resident post-doctoral fellow with the International Center for Nonviolent Conflict.

 I hold a Ph.D. in Politics from Princeton University (2017), an M.P.P. from the University of Michigan (2008), and a B.A. in Political Science and Chinese from the University of Notre Dame (2006).
 Prior to my doctoral studies, I worked as an international affairs analyst at the Congressional Budget Office (2008-2010).
 I also have prior policy experience at the Rand Corporation, U.S. Treasury Department, U.S. State Department, and Atlantic Council of the United States.